xarvh/exalted-cypher-system/splats/lunars/charms.md

 ### Wolf Devours Shepherd
+``
+*Chaos breaks across the battlefield as the Lunar comes into view.*
     ---> Must be social in nature!
     ---> Allows attacking a commander?
+    --> Accumulates maluses on an enemy commander that can see the Lunar

 ### Silver-Maned Warlord Glory
     Shining like a blood moon over the battlefield, the